jefftranter/Z80/CPUvilleZ80/README.md

-There are various programs for the CPUVille Z80 board that have been ported to the asl assembler.
+There are various programs for the CPUVille Z80 board that have been ported to the asl and z80asm assemblers.
 The original source for CP/M must be legally downloaded, which the make file can do.

+Also included is a quick reference document.

 See:
 http://cpuville.com/Code/Z80.html